ShwetaGurram/Retail-company-customer-behavior-analysis/README.md

 # Retail-company-customer-behavior-analysis
-This project analyzes retail customer behavior to identify factors influencing purchase decisions and repeat buying.
-It examines demographics, product categories, discounts, reviews, seasonal trends, and payment preferences to generate insights that improve sales performance, customer satisfaction, and long-term customer loyalty.
+Transformed raw retail transaction data into actionable insights by analyzing customer behavior, product performance, and pricing strategies.
+Identified revenue-driving segments and behavioral patterns to support data-driven growth and customer retention.

+This project analyzes 3,900+ customer transactions to understand purchasing patterns, customer segmentation, and the effectiveness of discounts and subscriptions using Python, PostgreSQL, and Power BI.